 I totally get just how confusing the train system can be.
 The train website, even the English version, isn’t the most intuitive and even in the most touristy of cities like Rome, the agents at the train station don’t always speak English.
 And they certainly don’t explain that you need to validate the ticket, how to find your seat or any of the other nuances of Italian train travel.

-And when we arrived in Venice, our Venice Local Host was waiting with a Monograms sign to whisk us right on to a private boat taxi to the hotel.
+And when we arrived in Venice, our Venice Local Host was waiting with a Independence by Globus sign to whisk us right on to a private boat taxi to the hotel.
 Believe me, one thing you never, ever want to have to do is drag a suitcase up and over even a fraction of Venice’s more than 400 bridges while looking for an address.

 In Venice, maps are essentially useless.
 And Google Maps – if you can even get decent cellular service and data between all those ancient buildings – is even more useless.
 Dragging a suitcase only to discover a dead end with a canal separating you from where you need to be is one of the most frustrating experiences.
 We’ve been there.